 Most food does not stain teeth, but if you are a coffee drinker or if you smoke, you can pretty much count on having discolored teeth over time due to thinning enamel and/or staining.
 If this is the case, then having your teeth cleaned every three months may be in order, besides trying some of the natural remedies listed here.

 2. Baking Soda and Hydrogen Peroxide

 Can it be true?
 Coconut oil to clean your teeth?
-Just when you thought you heard it all when it comes to coconut oil, along it comes to the rescue as a teeth whitener.
-Some people are attesting to their teeth becoming whiter by applying coconut oil to their teeth after they brush.
-But for most people, they are praising the results of oil pulling.
+Just when you thought you heard it all when it comes to coconut oil, along comes the news that coconut oil pulling can serve as a natural teeth whitener.
+Some people attest to their teeth becoming whiter and overall healthier by applying coconut oil to their teeth after they brush, and most people praise the results of oil pulling.

 5. Lemon or Orange Peels